Individual Voluntary Arrangement (IVA).

 Call us today on 0800 612 5448 for more information and advice on how an IVA could work for you.

-Applicable to individual in the UK.
+Applicable to individuals in the UK.

-The IIR is a combination of the individual insolvency, bankruptcy restrictions and debt relief restrictions registers.
+The IIR is a combination of individual insolvency, bankruptcy restrictions and debt relief restrictions registers.
 The Insolvency Service maintains the

 register for viewing in the public domain.